mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 feed as an input for the comparison corresponding to `is_one_b`.

-On the one hand, during the "procedures" of a step, `is_one_nb` uses the value of `out_nb` (and not the scheduled to be updated value_ as it's input.
-On the other hand, `is_one_b` uses an intermediate calculation, that is `out_b + 1` as input.
+On the one hand, during the "procedures" of a step, `is_one_nb` uses the value of `out_nb` (and not the scheduled to be updated value) as it's input.
+On the other hand, `is_one_b` uses an intermediate calculation, that is `out_b + 1` as it's input.

 **But here comes the comes the catch!** If in the simulation the value of `out_b` can be immediately updated, in the schematic that is impossible.
 In order to mimic the simulation, the schematic compensates the lack of immediate updates.
 How?
-Instead of using the value `out_b` for comparison for `is_one_b`, it uses a "intermediate value of `out_b`", a soon to be attributed one.
+Instead of using the value `out_b` for comparison for `is_one_b`, it uses the value of an intermediate point on the path of `out_b`.

-This explains why only at the next clock cycle can we compare the updated value of `out_b` with `8'd1`.
+This explains why only at the next clock cycle can we compare the updated value of `out_nb` with `8'd1`.
 Contrary to this, either the simulator or the synthesis tool will find a way make it seem that `out_b` is updated immediately.

-The way Yosys interprets the counter module can be seen in [dummy.v](dummy.v).
+(The way Yosys interprets the counter module can be seen in [dummy.v](dummy.v).)

 ## Conclusion

 Anyone who understood the difference can see that this was actually a article about thinking in Verilog, rather that an unimportant programming quirk.

-If you want to keep writing Verilog simpler, just follow the guidelines formerly mentioned.
+If you want to easily write Verilog, just follow the guidelines formerly mentioned.
 Do not expect a register which is assigned with `<=` to be updated immediately.
 Do not expect to be able to use the RHS value of that assignment in the same clock cycle.
-This is why a code that was previously written using only `=` (which is a bad practice_ cannot be easily corrected to respect these guidelines.
+This is why a code that was previously written using only `=` (which is a bad practice) cannot be easily corrected to respect these guidelines.

 If you want to remember the difference between the two, always refer to either the IEEE Verilog Standard or the selected quotes from Cummings's (see [3])